He quotes Shakespeare in one breath and bear crawls through Navy

-Along the way, VCU tied a school-record with 28 wins, while Smart received the Fritz Pollard and Gaines Adams National Coach of the Year Awards.
+Along the way, VCU tied a school-record with 28 wins, while Smart received the Fritz Pollard and Clarence Gaines National Coach of the Year Awards.
 The Rams finished the year ranked sixth in the final ESPN/USA Today Coaches Poll, the highest in school and conference history.

-VCU’s 2010-11 season was so incredible it managed to completely overshadowed Smart’s 27-win, CBI Championship season in 2009-10.
-That squad produced Larry Sanders, who was selected 15th overall in the 2010 NBA Draft by the Milwaukee Bucks, the highest-ever from VCU.
+VCU’s 2010-11 season was so incredible it managed to completely overshadow Smart’s 27-win, CBI Championship season in 2009-10.
+That squad produced Larry Sanders, who was selected 15th overall in the 2010 NBA Draft by the Milwaukee Bucks, the highest-ever selection from VCU.

 Smart’s Havoc philosophy took shape while working with notable coaches Billy Donovan (Florida), Oliver Purnell (Clemson, Dayton) and Keith Dambrot (Akron) early in his career and is clearly paying dividends at VCU.
 Smart was introduced as VCU’s 10th head coach on April 2, 2009, and two years to the day later, Smart led the Rams onto floor at Reliant Stadium, in front of a crowd of more than 75,000 for a Final Four matchup with Butler.